dflook/python-minifier/src/python_minifier/rename/README.md

 - ClassDef nodes bind their name
 - arg nodes bind their arg
 - Name nodes in Store or Del context bind their id
+- MatchAs nodes bind their name
+- MatchStar nodes bind their name
-- DictComp, SetComp, ListComp, and Generator nodes bind their target(?)
+- MatchMapping nodes bind their rest

 ### Resolve names